na-na-hi/renget/archive/asop73.md

 	SONGQUE

 **ASTRALOP TECH**
 - Joint ATK: Generate magic circle.
 After 1.5s, deal 3000% ATK of Lightning DMG to enemies in the area, resets switch cd of all characters with Astral Ring, and trigger their QTE.
-If Deepspace Anchor activates Astral Ring Burst state, then Joint ATK deals additional 500% ATK of Lightning DMG, and Deepspace Anchor will deal additional 300% ATK of Lightning DMG
+If Deepspace Anchor activates Stellar Outburst, then Joint ATK deals additional 500% ATK of Lightning DMG, and Deepspace Anchor will deal additional 300% ATK of Lightning DMG
 - Joint ATK: On hit, apply 6 Paralyze trauma.
 - Joint ATK: Magic circle pulls enemies as long as it lasts.
 - [SSS] Songque Lightning DMG +200%.
 When an enemy with Shadow Coil effect receives Elemental DMG from a character, Songque will deal additional 800% ATK of Lightning DMG to it, trigger interval 5s.

 **RECOVERY SKILL**
 - During non-Astral Ring Burst state, when character attack hits, team gain 'Energy Recovery' state that lasts for 1s.
 Astral Ring energy gain 1 point every 0.5s, can be refreshed.
 Initial Astral Ring energy +50, triggers every 10 minutes in Part 2 Open World, shares cd with other AstralOp.
-When magic circle is generated, Shadow Coil effect will continuously apply to all enemies on the field until Astral Ring Burst ends.
+When magic circle is generated, Shadow Coil effect will continuously apply to all enemies on the field until Stellar Outburst ends.
 Shadow Coiled enemies take 20% more Elemental DMG.
 - When Deepspace Anchor is in the team, Astral Ring initial energy +20.
 - [SS] After Astral Ring Burst state ends, when there are 1/2/3 Realm Resonance characters in the team, Astral Ring energy will be increased by 7/14/21 points, trigger interval 40s.
 - [SSS] During Astral Ring Burst state, resonance dmg caused by everyone increased by 20%, enemies on the field take 5% more Lightning DMG.

 **PASSIVE**
-- During non-Astral Ring Burst state, enemies take 15% more Elemental DMG.
+- During non-Stellar Outburst state, enemies take 15% more Elemental DMG.
 When character weapon skill hits, gain 2 points of Astral Ring energy.
 CD for each character: 15s.
 - Everyone receive 15% less Total DMG.
 When entering Astral Ring Burst state, recover 1000 HP.
 - [SS] When character deal resonance dmg, team recover 2 sp, CD: 3s.